 Bend your legs and place your feet firmly on the ground to stabilize your lower body.
 Cross your hands against your chest or place them behind your ears without pulling your neck.
 Curl your upper body up towards your knees and exhale as you lift.
 Slowly lower yourself—returning to your starting point.

 1-Minute Cool Down Stretch

 After your last sit-up, take a few seconds to breathe before moving on to your cool-down stretch.
 This is just as important as your warm-up stretches because cooling down allows your heart rate to normalize and your breathing to slow down.
 Cool-down stretches can also help prevent muscle cramping and stiffness.

 When cooling down, you can do yoga poses like a downward dog and a cat-cow.
 If you’re not familiar with these, you can simply sit down with your legs stretched out and reach for your toes.
 End your workout session by reaching up to the sky to stretch out your torso and arms.

 Now that you’re familiar with these 5 fitness exercises, the next thing you need to remember is to shower in cold or lukewarm water after your workout.
 In a medical review by Healthline, showering can get lactic acid, the natural chemical reaction that causes soreness, out of your muscles.
 A 2019 study also showed that a cold shower helps decrease your heart rate and reduce cardiac stress.
-Make it a relaxing experience by using a moisturizing body wash that invigorates the senses—like Dove’s Deeply Nourishing Body Wash.
+Make it a relaxing experience by using nourishing bath products that invigorate the senses—like Sunsilk Naturals Watermelon Freshness Shampoo and Dove’s Deeply Nourishing Body Wash.

-With this routine, it’s easier to find the time to exercise regularly at home, which in the long run can surely benefit your physical and even mental well-being.
+With this routine, it’s easier to find the time to perform fitness exercises regularly at home, which in the long run can surely benefit your physical and even mental well-being.
 There’s no better time than now to start working out—so select your favorite playlist, wear your cute sportswear, and get moving!